Do you like to recycle? Does it make you feel good to know that you are doing what you can to reduce, reuse, and recycle?

-Start by cutting two circular holes into the side of the plastic barrel.
+Start by cutting 2 circular holes into the side of the plastic barrel.
 Then drill holes in the top of the barrel with the lid on.

 Also, you’ll probably want to create a little door on the top of the barrel or on the side to make it easier to drop food in the barrel.

-Then you’ll want to take one pole and cut it in half and screw it into the sides of the barrel.
+Then you’ll take one pole and cut it in half and screw it into the sides of the barrel.
 This will be the part that allows the barrel to spin.

-Next, you’ll want to place the other two poles into the ground at the right distance for the barrel to fit in between.
+Next, you’ll place the other 2 poles into the ground at the right distance for the barrel to fit in between.

 Then, you’ll need to attach the barrel to the poles.
 We used elbow PVC pieces to attach the poles, but whichever you can attach them is fine as long as it gets the job done.